lmmendes/lost-in-translation/README.markdown

 How to install in a Rails 3 app
 --------------------------------

+First install the Lost in Translation as a Rails plugin:

+        rails plugin install git://github.com/lmmendes/lost-in-translation.git

 Using you favorite editor create  a file called 'lost_in_translations_i18_backend.rb' and put it inside Rais.root/config/initializers folder with the following code:

         I18n.backend = I18n::Backend::KeyValue.new(LostInTranslation::I18n::Backend.new)